JohnnyWyc/JohnnyWyc.github.io/_pages/about.md

 I am currently a Research Associate at New York University, working under the supervision of Prof. [Bruno Abrahao](https://scholar.google.com/citations?user=x34kIOIAAAAJ&hl=en).
 I received my Master’s degree from the Pratt School of Engineering at Duke University in 2025.

-My research interests focus on the interpretability and trust boundaries of deep learning models, with particular emphasis on model robustness, reliability, and safety under distributional shift.
+My research interests focus on the interpretability and trust boundaries of deep learning models, with particular emphasis on robustness, reliability, and safety under distributional shift.

-Recently, my work explores the security boundaries of deep learning models from two complementary perspectives: Out-of-distribution (OOD) detection and Out-of-distribution generalization.
 I am interested in understanding how and why deep neural networks fail, and in developing principled methods that improve their reliability in high-stakes and open-world settings.

-I am actively seeking PhD opportunities in machine learning, please feel free to contact me.
+Recently, my work explores these trust boundaries from two complementary perspectives: Out-of-distribution detection and Out-of-distribution generalization.I am interested in pursuing further research on trustworthy and robust machine learning in a PhD program.